-With Lancaster County being so close to Philly, tons of Amish fresh farm goods and diary products and all sorts of meats were at your finger tips.
+With Lancaster County being so close to Philly, tons of Amish fresh farm goods and dairy products, and all sorts of meats were at your fingertips.

-1680 Informal markets formed around Front and High (Market) Streets near where farmers and fisherman brought their goods from southern New Jersey.
+1680 Informal markets formed around Front and High (Market) Streets near where farmers and fishermen brought their goods from southern New Jersey.

 1693 Local government agreed to have a formal market with a market head house located where Second Street crossed High Street.